Nydia Rojas: Early life and education

 Rojas was born in Whittier, California.
 Rojas spent several years of her early childhood in Guadalajara, Mexico, where she was exposed to local musical styles which greatly influenced her later career.

 At age 9, her first public performance took place at an East Los Angeles marketplace named El Mercadito, which marked the albeit small beginning of her public performing career.
 That same year, she performed at a retirement home in Guadalajara, Jalisco, and the following year, at age 10, she embarked on regular gigs at several Mexican restaurants in the Los Angeles area.
 Initially she sang with a mariachi group which already performed at the restaurant, but soon she was in demand in her own right.
 In this context, she accepted requests for songs from restaurant patrons, arranging to learn them for the following week if songs were requested with which she was unfamiliar.
 Her popularity steadily grew within the musical communities of Los Angeles.

 Rojas attended Los Altos High School in Hacienda Heights, California as well as Orange County High School of the Arts in Santa Ana, California.
 She was also involved with the Mariachi Heritage Society Program based in East Los Angeles.
 Her first violin and guitar instructor was Laura Sobrino, a pioneer female mariachi musician.
-Another mentor of Rojas's was José Hernàndez, founder of Mariachi Sol de Mexico, who also produced her debut album.
+Another mentor of Rojas's was José Hernández, founder of Mariachi Sol de Mexico, who also produced her debut album.
 She briefly studied voice with Heriberto Molina (El Cura), one of the original members of the Mariachi Vargas De Tecalitlán.